Frimkron/hrbrt/readme.md

 	But this is the
 	recipient's feedback

+When the document is parsed, recipient feedback is included in the output.
+Feedback within a choice block (see "Choices" chapter) is grouped together and attached to the block, and other feedback is grouped together and attached to the section.

 ### Instructions ###

-Instruction blocks are not displayed by Hrbrt parsers and are intended for writing instructions to users reading the raw file text.
+Instruction blocks are *not* presented to the user when parsed by a program such as a visual Hrbrt reader.
+They are intended for providing instructions to users reading the raw file text only.
 The first line of an instruction block starts with a double percent sign, and each subsequent line with a single percent sign.

 Example: